5/5/2025

 speaker

-Thanks.
-And off of my congratulations to Irene as well for a great career there at NERCRA.
+Thanks, and off of my congratulations to Ira as well for a great career there at NERC.

 speaker

-Just on Ostevampetor, the two phase three studies that are listed on clinicaltrials.gov, just wondering about the power and assumptions for those trials, given that 200 patients seems on the smaller end from what we've seen from peer studies that have obviously had mixed results.
+Just on Otovampitor, the two Phase III studies that are listed on clinicaltrials.gov, just wondering about the powering assumptions for those trials, given that 200 patients seems on the smaller end from what we've seen from peer studies that have obviously had mixed results.
 And secondly, I think on slide six, it says you've initiated four phase three studies.
 What are the other two?

 speaker

 Yeah, so thanks, Miles.
 A couple of questions there.
 Let me get to the number of studies, first of all.
-Within the registration package for Ostevampetor, there are three key studies, the two short-term randomized placebo control studies and one longer-term open label study, which is obviously essential to enable us to look at longer-term safety.
-With respect to the powering, and the subject number, this could be quite a long conversation, but let me make it short.
-One of the things we worry most about in the context of major depressive disorder studies is placebo effect and obviously expectation bias.
+Within the registration package for Osovampato, there are three key studies, the two short-term randomized studies. placebo control studies and one longer term open label study which is obviously essential to enable us to look at longer term safety.
+With respect to the powering and the subject number, this is a, could be quite a long conversation but let me make it short.
+We, one of the things we worry most about in the context of major depressive disorder studies is placebo effect and obviously expectation bias.
 And there is also a large body of research that suggests that the larger the study gets beyond a number of around about 20, the increased likelihood of placebo response and therefore the increased likelihood of potentially failed studies.
-So, while each of the phase three studies is adequately powered and appropriately powered to measure an effect size significantly smaller than that which we saw in phase two, so we're highly confident in the size of the study, we have limited the size of the studies because of our take on an understanding of the research in this area about the balancing act between increased subject numbers driving increased placebo response and increased risk of failed study.
+So while each of the phase three studies is adequately powered and appropriately powered to measure an effect size significantly smaller than that which we saw in phase two, so we're highly confident in the size of the study, we have limited the size of the studies because of our take on understanding of the research in this area about the balancing act between increased subject numbers driving increased placebo response and increased risk of failed study.

 speaker